silviucpp/eredis/README.md

 where the values are the redis responses in the same order as the commands you provided.

-To start the client, use any of the `eredis:start_link/0,1,2,3,4,5` functions.
-They all include sensible defaults. `start_link/5` takes the following arguments:
+To start the client, use any of the `eredis:start_link/0,1,2,3,4,5,6,7` functions.
+They all include sensible defaults. `start_link/7` takes the following arguments:

-* Host, dns name or ip adress as string
+* Host, dns name or ip adress as string; or unix domain socket as {local, Path} (available in OTP 19+)
 * Port, integer, default is 6379
 * Database, integer or 0 for default database
 * Password, string or empty string([]) for no password
 * Reconnect sleep, integer of milliseconds to sleep between reconnect attempts
+* Connect timeout, timeout value in milliseconds to use in `gen_tcp:connect`, default is 5000
+* Socket options, proplist of options to be sent to `gen_tcp:connect`, default is `?SOCKET_OPTS`

 ## Reconnecting on Redis down / network failure / timeout / etc